Novotel London West

 Details about the public areas, such as the two restaurants and fitness areas, are not core to the sales offering and therefore not prominent and can only be found via the Menu drop down.

 The hotel has two restaurants located on the first floor.
 The Aroma Restaurant is the main location for breakfast, buffet lunches and dinner, and can accommodate 175 guests.
-The adjacent Artisan Grill is a small 46-person restaurant and on some external websites, is advertised as an Award-Winning Restaurant however, it is worth noting that the AA Rosette is awarded for food preparation and quality of ingredients not for a fine dining experience.
-On the meeting and events insert and client proposals the Award is not mentioned.
-The award does not suggest a product that constitutes a luxurious or deluxe positioning however, some companies may take a more cautious approach when using this space.
+The adjacent Artisan Grill is a small 46-person restaurant, which has previously been advertised as an Award-Winning Restaurant.

 External travel sites support the hotels 4-star rating and focus on the hotels location - the overall meeting offering is unlikely, in our opinion, to raise any compliance concerns for any risk adverse company or association that might conflict with the sector understanding of an appropriate venue.

 The hotel has Twitter and Facebook pages which typically provide images and comments relating to leisure events held at the venue.
-They do manage a LinkedIn page which is more business focussed but does mention the “A La Carte AA rosette Artisan Grill which specialises in high quality ingredients simply cooked and served in modern but elegant surroundings”.
-The main focus via this channel is on the business aspects of the property.
+They do manage a LinkedIn page which is more business focussed and the main focus via this channel is on the business aspects of the property.

 The hotel is ideally located in Hammersmith which is to the west of London’s city centre and 20 minutes by underground from the city’s West End.
 Heathrow Airport can be reached in 25 minutes either by direct tube from the nearby Hammersmith tube station or by car using the adjacent A4 which feeds in to the M4 motorway.